-For example: A 16x6.5 wheel and 205/55R-16 tire.
+For example: You have a 16x6.5 wheel and 205/55R-16 tire.
 A typical plus one (1") size would be a 17x7 wheel and a 225/45R-17.
 Then, a plus two (2") would be 18x8 and 235/40R-18.

-Pros and Cons of "Plus Sizing"
+Pros and Cons of Plus Sizing

-Like any other vehicle modification, Plus Sizing tires and wheels has its pros and cons.
+Like any other vehicle modification, plus sizing tires and wheels has its pros and cons:

 Always consult your vehicle's owner's manual and tire manufacturer's information for their recommendations for proper wheel and tire "plus sizing".
 Or any of our technicians can help determine the best wheel size for your vehicle and get you the look you want.

 If you have any questions or need any assistance, stop by your local Discount Tire and we'll get you taken care of!